Romania VAT cut to 16% delayed

-The Romanian Senate is considering cutting the country’s standard Value Added Tax rate from 19% to 16% on 1 January 2020.
+The Romanian Senate was considering cutting the country’s standard Value Added Tax rate from 19% to 16% on 1 January 2020.
 The reduced VAT rate would also be reduced from 9% to 5%.

 A 1% VAT cut to 18% was last proposed for implementation at the start of 2019.
 However, the fiscal position prevented it going ahead.